Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_COMPUTATIONAL_VERIFICATION.md

 This table does not introduce a new theoretical component.

 It summarizes the computational behavior of the completed IKERUSIKI Theory when applied to RSA2048-class integer structures.

 # Applications

-The following application series demonstrates how the completed IKERUSIKI Theory behaves under increasingly practical computational settings.
+The following applications extend the practical evaluation of the completed IKERUSIKI Theory beyond Application001.

+Application001 established the RSA2048 structural demonstration.

+The following sections investigate scalability, optimization, and benchmark performance of the completed framework.

 ---

-Application001

-Small semiprime factor reconstruction

-↓

 Application002

-Medium semiprime candidate reduction
+Large Integer Demonstration

 ↓

 Application003

-Large controlled semiprime testing
+Computational Optimization

 ↓

 Application004

-RSA-like structural benchmark

-↓

-Application005

-RSA2048 structural investigation
+Benchmark Analysis